CosminN139/SDTR_ProjectRTOS/readme.md

   Yeah , pretty much dusty here
 - Added functionality for HD44870-compatible controller LCD stuff.
 Pretty hard to do this with RTOS, well..
 - Added button functionality using a binary semphor to test the usage
+- Tried to integrate an alredy written DHT library in code, meh...to much errors for a little cheat.
+Rewrite the library myself.

 TODO: